MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.MachineLearningServices/New-AzMLWorkspaceCompute.md

 This is a nonrecoverable operation.
 If your intent is to create a new compute, do a GET first to verify that it does not exist yet.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.machinelearningservices/new-azmlworkspacecompute) for up-to-date information.

 ## SYNTAX

 ```